-punctum books welcomes submissions from authors working in any field in the humanities, social sciences, sciences, and fine arts/design, and outside of the university proper as well.
-We are especially interested in neo-traditional and unconventional scholarly work that productively twists and innovates upon academic norms, with an emphasis on books that fall length-wise between the article and the monograph—id est, novellas, in one sense or another, although we honestly welcome any work, longer or shorter, that would qualify as “smart, stylishly written, and weird.”
-You want to unleash a 900,000-word academic tome upon the world?
+punctum books welcomes submissions from academic and para-academic authors working in any field in the humanities, social sciences, and fine arts/design.
+We are especially interested in unconventional scholarly work that productively twists and innovates upon scholarly norms.
+You want to unleash a 900,000-word tome upon the world?
 Send it to us and we’ll seriously consider it.
-Want to write a 1-page monograph?
+Want to write a one-page monograph?
 Ditto.
 Works that take formal risks and/or engage with supposedly outmoded or antiquarian genres are also extremely welcome (for example, the florilegium, the breviary, the bestiary, the inter-office memo, the telegram, the reel-to-reel tape, the book of hours, etc.).
-We are also open to publishing the proceedings of small symposia of highly creative quality that take up any variety of humanities and para-humanities assemblages, and in gonzo avant-garde fashion (and yes, we know “avant-garde” is a suspect and even an exhausted term, but we are also hoping to rehabilitate it).
+We are also open to publishing the proceedings of small symposia of highly creative quality that take up any variety of humanities and para-humanities assemblages.
 Proposals for essay volumes that are creatively conceptualized and expertly curated around specific themes, subjects, debates, approaches, and the like are also welcome.
-We also direct you to see our imprints HERE, where you might also find a welcoming harbor for your work.

-Prospective authors can, of course, send us brief proposals any time they like (as explained above) and if you absolutely have a burning manuscript on your hands that you are itching to send to us in a month other than May, June, July, or August, feel free to do so; we just can’t say for certain whether we will have the adequate time necessary to review it immediately.
+Prospective authors can, of course, send us brief proposals any time they like (as explained above) and if you absolutely have a burning manuscript on your hands that you are itching to send to us in a month outside our review period, feel free to do so; we just can’t say for certain whether we will have the adequate time necessary to review it immediately.
 But who can say?
 We believe in serendipity as much as we believe in organized schedules.

 All works published by punctum books are licensed under a Creative Commons BY-NC-SA 4.0 International License.
-To view a copy of this license, go HERE.
 We are also open to authors choosing their own Creative Commons license or other form of Copyleft licensing.